* North Korea tensions stoke safe-haven demand for gold

 * Silver touches highest since mid-June

-(Updates prices; adds comment, second byline, NEW YORK dateline) NEW YORK/LONDON, Aug 10 (Reuters) - The price of gold rose on Thursday for the third straight day, reaching a two-month high as another exchange of threats by the United States and North Korea prompted investors to buy bullion as a safe-haven asset.
-North Korea said it was completing plans to fire four intermediate-range missiles over Japan to land near the U.S. Pacific island territory of Guam.
-Stocks around the world fell sharply, and investors moved into safer assets.
-"For now, the uptrend is very much intact in gold, reacting to external geopolitical events," said commodities analyst Jonathan Butler of Mitsubishi in London.
+(Adds U.S. data, updates prices) LONDON, Aug 10 (Reuters) - The price of gold climbed to the highest levels in two months on Thursday as the United States and North Korea exchanged more threats, prompting investors to buy bullion as a safe haven asset.
+"For now, the uptrend is very much intact in gold, reacting to external geopolitical events," said Jonathan Butler, commodities analyst at Mitsubishi in London.

-U.S. gold futures for December delivery settled up
+U.S. gold futures for December delivery climbed 1

 The market was waiting for U.S. consumer inflation data on Friday that would offer more clues about future Fed decisions.
-UBS said in a note it had increased its long position in gold as forward real interest rates declined and commodity prices increased, while it also added to longs in the platinum group metals as investment demand rose.
-Physical gold demand, however, was sluggish in India, while the rally in global prices dampened buying elsewhere in Asia and holdings of the largest gold-backed exchange-traded-fund were unchanged on Wednesday.
-"At least in this segment, investors apparently remain reluctant to seek gold's safe haven," Norbert Rücker, head of macro and commodity research at Julius Baer, said in a note.
+The $1,279 area is a key technical level, representing a downtrend that has been in force since mid-2016 when gold surged to a two-year peak of $1,374.91.
+"If we break above this downtrend, then we potentially open up the region up to $1,300, the recent highs we saw in April and June," Butler said.
+Speculative positions in U.S. gold futures remain subdued, said UBS strategist Joni Teves.
+"Subdued participation this year and lean positioning suggests that market participants would have to play catch-up on a break higher," she said in a note.
+Physical gold demand, however, was sluggish in India while the rally in global prices dampened buying elsewhere in Asia and holdings of the largest gold-backed exchange-traded-fund (ETF) , was unchanged on Wednesday.
+"At least in this segment, investors apparently remain reluctant to seek gold's safe haven.
+The gold market shows various signs of ambivalence and we believe that this pattern will continue into the foreseeable future," Norbert Rücker, head of macro & commodity research at Julius Baer, said in a note.

 after touching $983.60, the highest since April 18.

-(Additional reporting by Nithin Prasad in Bengaluru; Editing by Greg Mahlich and Lisa Von Ahn)
+(Additional reporting by Nithin Prasad in Bengaluru; Editing by David Evans, Greg Mahlich)